KoushikDasika/koushikdasika.github.com/source/_posts/2013-01-30-dynamic-programming-chain-matrix-multiplication.markdown

     <h2> Preliminaries </h2>
     <h4>Notation</h4>
     <ul>
-      <li>The symbol '×' will be used to signify multiplying two matricies together.</li>
+      <li>The symbol '×' will be used to signify multiplying two matrices together.</li>
       <li>The symbol '<symbol>&#8901</symbol>' will be used to signify multiplying two integers together.</li>
-      <li>Z<sub>a,b</sub> will be used to signify the cost of multiplying all the matricies
+      <li>Z<sub>a,b</sub> will be used to signify the cost of multiplying all the matrices
       from Matrix a to Matrix b together in the optimal order.</li>
     </ul>
   </div>